TonyDeAlmeida/Start-here-java/README.md

 <li>client: your application that will make Live Objects API calls</li>
 <li>API-KEYS: the token that allows you to connect to your own tenant/space in Live Objects</li>
 <li>CLIENT-ID: identifier of the device or of the application currently trying to connect to Live Objects.</li>
-<li>endpoint: the url to access to a function of the API in REST</li>
+<li>endpoint: the URL to access to a function of the API in REST</li>
 <li>header: a user-defined HTTP header to carry information in a REST call</li>
 </ul>

 <h2 id="before-starting">Before starting</h2>

 <p>We focus here on the use of the APIs to push and consume data from the “Live Objects Bus” and to perform “device management” operations. </p><p>
-If you are familiar with the concepts of Live Objects bus (topics, publish mode,…), you can skip this chapter.
+If you are familiar with the concepts of Live Objects bus (topics, publish mode...), you can skip this chapter.
 </p>

 <h3 id="live-objects-bus">1.1 LIVE OBJECTS BUS</h3>

-<p>What is Live object bus ?
-It’s basicaly a place where you can push information to and from where you can consume this information.</p>
+<p>What is Live Objects BUS ?
+It’s basically a place where you can push information to and from where you can consume this information.</p>
 <p>In the IOT world, anybody will have in mind a sample case : </p>
 <code>Device  : publish data -> Live Objects -> consume by application(s)</code>

-<p>But you can also configure your device entering data in the UI :</p>
+<p>But you can also configure your device entering data in the web portal :</p>
 <code>Enter data in Live Objects UI -> consume by your device</code>

-<p>Publishing or consuming any kind of information, the first relevant questions are :</p>
+<p>Publishing or consuming any kind of information, the first relevant question is :</p>
 <ul>
 <li type="1">How can I do that ?
-With Live Objects you will use different protocols, at this time MQTT(S) or HTTP(S)/Rest APIs are available to talk with Live Objects Bus.
+With Live Objects you will use different protocols, at this time MQTT(S) or HTTP(S)/Rest APIs are available to talk with Live Objects BUS.
 Choosing the right protocol depends of the Live Objects functionality you want to use.</li>
 <li type="1">How addressing the bus ?
 You only need a little information</li>
     <ul>
     <li type="a" value="1">The server address</li>